 We noted smart vs. inaccessible storage features, providing you with an overview of what each case has to offer.
-We also note any elements that might stand out like an attached lock or compression system.
+We also note any elements that might stand out, like an attached lock or compression system.

 Ease of Transport

-As a subjective metric, for this category, we simply looked at the features of every case, asked our friends their thoughts, and then assessed the best-use cases based on how each model looks when both packed and unpacked.
+As a subjective metric, for this category, we simply looked at the features of every case, asked several friends their thoughts, and then assessed the best-use cases based on how each model looks when both packed and unpacked.